 Have you ever slept through a storm?
 I seem to have the uncanny ability to do this.
-I'm not so sure I would sleep through a storm if I was in the midst of it in a boat in the middle of a lake.
+I’m not so sure I would sleep through a storm if I were in the midst of it in a boat in the middle of a lake.
 But Jesus did.
 He slept even though the waves were crashing the side of the boat.

 23 And when he got into the boat, his disciples followed him.
 24 And behold, there arose a great storm on the sea, so that the boat was being swamped by the waves; but he was asleep.
 25 And they went and woke him, saying, “Save us, Lord; we are perishing.”
 26 And he said to them, “Why are you afraid, O you of little faith?”
 Then he rose and rebuked the winds and the sea, and there was a great calm.
 27 And the men marveled, saying, “What sort of man is this, that even winds and sea obey him?”

 ~ Matthew 8:23-27